-I’m contacting you to inform you that I will, unfortunately, be cancelling our interview for the Content Writer position that we had arranged for 9am on Monday, 11 February 2019.
+I’m contacting you to inform you that I, unfortunately, have to cancel our interview for the Content Writer position that we arranged for 9am on Monday, 11 February 2019.

-Many apologies for any inconvenience this has caused, and thank you once again for your time and consideration.
+Many apologies for any inconvenience this may have caused and thank you once again for your time and consideration.

-I know it is 2019 and that barely anyone makes phone calls anymore, but a text message isn’t going to cut it in such a tricky situation like this.
-To ensure that you deliver a personal and professional message, it’s only respectable that you pick up the phone to let the hiring manager know you’re cancelling.
+I know that barely anyone makes phone calls anymore, but a text message isn’t going to cut it when cancelling an interview.
+To ensure that you will deliver a personal and professional message, pick up the phone to let the hiring manager know you’re cancelling.